Yiwen543/6895-midterm-project/README.md

 ---

+## 🌟 Key Features
+- **Dual-Brain Routing (MoE-Inspired):** Dynamically splits patient interactions into an empathetic response for the patient and a clinical action dashboard for the caregiver.
+- **Validation Therapy Persona:** Fine-tuned on ~1,000 high-quality synthetic clinical records to prioritize emotional validation over confrontational reality-checking (e.g., handling hallucinations safely).
+- **Context Compression Memory:** Mitigates the "catastrophic forgetting" of multi-turn logic common in single-turn SFT models by dynamically compiling recent chat histories into the prompt.
+- **RAG Knowledge Base:** Intercepts factual medical questions and queries a local FAISS vector database built from official Alzheimer's Association guidelines.
+- **Emergency Triage Guardrails:** Hard-coded detection of physical/medical emergencies (e.g., falls) that bypasses the LLM and instantly alerts caregivers.

+---

+## ⚙️ System Architecture

+1. **Triage Engine (The Router):** Analyzes incoming text and classifies it into Medical Emergency, Medication/Dosage Query (routes to RAG), or Daily Chat/Confusion (routes to the Dual-Brain).
+2. **Empathy Engine (Right Brain):** Powered by **Qwen2.5-3B-Instruct** fine-tuned with **QLoRA** (Rank=16).
+It acts as the patient-facing companion, outputting gentle, empathetic responses strictly adhering to Validation Therapy.
+3. **Logic Engine (Left Brain):** Uses the base Qwen2.5-3B model (with LoRA disabled) to objectively analyze the transcript.
+It generates a Caregiver Action Dashboard, calculating a Clinical Risk Score (0-10) and providing actionable bullet points.

+---

 ## 📂 Repository Structure
 Our repository is organized as follows to ensure reproducibility and out-of-the-box local execution:

     ├── src/
     │   └── MindKeeper_main.ipynb    # Main runnable notebook (UI, RAG, Eval, Memory Test)
-    ├── data/
+    ├── fine_tuning/                 # Notebooks and scripts used for LoRA SFT ├── data/
     │   ├── medical_corpus.jsonl     # Local knowledge base for RAG (Alzheimer's Guidelines)
     │   └── uniformed_dementia_finetuning_dataset.jsonl # Distilled dataset for evaluation